The black economy

 The occupational safety and health division at AVI Southern Finland is responsible for enforcement of the Act on the Contractor’s Obligations and Liability when Work is Contracted Out nationwide.
 Inspectors monitoring compliance with the Act are stationed at the offices in Helsinki, Kouvola, Kuopio, Lahti, Lappeenranta, Mikkeli, Oulu, Tampere, Turku and Vaasa.

-In 2015, monitoring is focused on services, logistics, construction, industry and primary production.
+In 2017, monitoring is focused on services, logistics, construction industry and manufacturing.